American University of Sharjah

 Sharjah has a wide range of cultural offerings, including traditional souks (the Blue Souk, Fish Souk, Vegetable Souk, Bird and Animal Souk, Plant Souk, etc.), Heritage Village areas, a working port loaded with traditional Dhow fishing vessels, etc.

 Additionally, the American University of Sharjah (AUS) provides regular bus service to and from the Rashidiya Station of the Dubai Metro System.
 Taxis are readily available throughout Sharjah and the other emirates.
 There are also other transportation options available on campus.

 Please be aware that the Fall schedule of courses is typically uploaded to the Banner system in early March each year, and the Spring courses are typically uploaded in approximately mid-October each year.
 If a student finds that courses for their study abroad semester are not yet uploaded, they can review prior Fall/Spring course schedules for a reasonable estimate of the courses that will be available in future Fall/Spring semesters (e.g. if studying abroad in Spring 2018, and the courses for Spring 2018 have not yet been uploaded to the Banner system, the student could check Spring 2017 for a close approximation of courses that will be offered in Spring 2018).
-Students can look at the following link for information on courses offered by major: https://www.aus.edu/academics/departments-and-programs
+Students can view the Programs and Departments section for information on courses offered by major.

 ISEP Exchange students are housed in double rooms with shared kitchenette and bathrooms.
 Students receive a meal stipend to purchase food to cook in their residencies from grocery stores (mini marts) or buy meals at restaurants on campus.